brandonhlk/design-tokens-react-mui/README.md

 ## TODO

-- [ ] Manipulate variants of components (i.e. how to handle different variants of Button)
+- [x] How to handle different custom variants of `Button`
+  - Default variants: contained, outlined (just use variant prop in button)
+  - Custom variants: back, ghost, danger
+- [x] Evaluate what `CustomThemeProvider` has that the default `ThemeProvider` does not have
-- [ ] Usage of design tokens across projects (i.e. different codebases)
+- [ ] Export design tokens as a package to use across different projects/codebases